chorankates/h4ck/hootoo/README.md

 my goal was always to gain access to this device in ways it's manufacturer hadn't intended, but what i found was a bit excessive.

 some of the issues are as common as XSS vulnerabilities, others as serious as passing credentials/settings in plaintext over HTTP and a universally reused root password.

+* after testing the [rav-filehub](rav-filehub), found that calling an-api-method-not-exposed-by-the-ui would allow download of a ['backup'](http://10.10.10.254:81/sysfirm.csp?fname=sysbackupform&t=1467949779552). i haven't tried POSTing it back, but assume it would work.

 # devices
 name|model|description|version|rooted?|services|vulnerabilities